-- Professor Simon Crowe
+- Professor Simon Crowe (Chair)

-- Associate Professor Caroline Hunt
+- Professor Caroline Hunt (Deputy Chair)

 - Professor Lyn Littlefield

-- Ms Janne McMahon
+- Ms Clare Thompson

-The next meeting of the APAC Board will be held in Melbourne on Monday 24 June 2013.
+The next meeting of the APAC Board will be held in Melbourne on Monday 5 March 2018.

 Please read the Frequently Asked Questions page before contacting APAC .
 If your query is not answered there, you can contact APAC at: